 Jagannath Rath Yatra History, Procession and Cultural Importance

 Jagannath Puri Rath Yatra is elegant in more than one way.
 Hindu devotees have carried it out for a very long time.
 This Rath Yatra has become a symbol of identity for Puri and Odisha state.
 Let’s dive deep into this procession and understand why and how Rath Yatra is organised and celebrated.

 The Jagannath Rath Yatra festival is dedicated to Lord Jagannath (Lord Krishna), his sister Goddess Subhadra and Lord Balabhadra or Balaram, his elder brother.
 Rath Yatra is one of India’s largest festivals, where millions of devotees arrive and take part in the Rath Yatra processions and seek Lord Jagannath’s blessings.

 Jagannath Rath Yatra is organised in Odisha, in Puri, on the 2nd day of Ashada Shukla.
 It’s believed Lord Jagannath wants to visit his birthplace every year.
 The journey passes through different parts of the city and creates a mesmerising scene.

 Why Do We Celebrate Jagannath Rath Yatra?

 Different rath yatra stories are popular among Hindu devotees.
 One of the most famous and believed stories is that Lord Krishna and Balram’s maternal uncle Kansa invited the brothers to murder them at Mathura.
-Kansa sent Akrur out to Gokul with a chariot.
+So Kansa sent Akrur out to Gokul with a chariot.
 Lord Krishna and Balram were sitting on the chariot and heading for Mathura.
-All the Krishna devotees celebrate Rath Yatra on this day of departure of Lord Krishna.
+So all the Krishna devotees celebrate Rath Yatra on this day of departure of Lord Krishna.